Incan Empires Cruise – Ft. Lauderdale to San Diego aboard Holland America’s Rotterdam – 30 days – Nov 21 – Dec 21, 2011

 How it started

 I was browsing the Holland America website looking for inexpensive cruises in a couple of areas – either the Mediterranean or South America.
 Why choose this cruise?
-The same two reasons for selecting our last cruise: an interesting itinerary and low cost.
+The same two reasons for selecting previous cruises: an interesting itinerary and reasonable cost.
 We embarked in Ft.
-Lauderdale, Florida, stopped in 16 ports of call, transited the Panama Canal, and disembarked in San Diego, California.
+Lauderdale, Florida, stopped in 16 ports of call, transited the Panama Canal, sailed to Peru, Ecuador, Central America, and disembarked in San Diego, California.
 We visited a total of 10 countries in 30 days, of which five countries were new for me.
 The Rotterdam stayed in Lima for three nights, giving us time to travel across Peru to see Machu Picchu – the highlight of the trip.

 How it evolved